 - Do not use any powders to clean the cap as this can cause infections.

-Be sure to check the cap regularly to make sure it stays effective and in good working condition.
-You can hold the cap up to light or fill it with water to look for tears or small punctures.
-A cervical cap may still be used if it becomes discolored over long-term use, but if any holes or weak spots form talk to your physician about obtaining a replacement.
+Be sure to check the cap regularly to ensure it stays effective and in good condition.
+You can hold the cap up to a light or fill it with water to look for tears, small punctures, or other signs of deterioration.
+A cervical cap may still be used if it becomes discolored over long-term use, but if any holes or weak spots appear, talk to your physician about obtaining a replacement.
+In the meantime, use an alternative method of contraception or abstain from sex.³

-To prevent wear, do not use oil-based lubricants or douche while the cervical cap is in place.
-Oil-based lubricants can weaken or damage the silicone material, and douching weakens the spermicidal jelly.
-Please note that a cervical cap should only be used by you and you alone.
-Do not share the cap with friends.
+To prevent wear, do not use oil-based lubricants while the cervical cap is in place.
+Oil-based lubricants can weaken or damage the silicone material.
+Switch them out for water-based lubricants, such as Astroglide and K-Y Jelly.²

-In order to obtain a cervical cap, visit your preferred health care provider, clinic, or Planned Parenthood health center.
-During your appointment, a health care professional will examine you and consider your health background to determine whether a cervical cap is an appropriate method of contraception.
+In order to obtain a cervical cap, visit your preferred health care provider, clinic, or health center.
+During your appointment, a health care professional will perform an examination and consider your health background to determine whether a cervical cap is an appropriate method of contraception.
 Your health care provider will assist you in locating the correct size cap, give you information for its proper use, and demonstrate the proper insertion and removal techniques.
-If you have been approved for a cervical cap in the United States, a physician will give you a prescription for the FemCap.
+If you have been approved for a cervical cap in the United States, Europe, or Canada, a physician will give you a prescription for the FemCap.

 The FemCap is available in three sizes:

-- Small, for women who have never been pregnant
+- Small, for those who have never been pregnant

-- Medium, for women who have previously had an abortion or cesarean delivery
+- Medium, for those who have previously had an abortion, miscarriage, or cesarean delivery

-- Large, for women who have given birth vaginally
+- Large, for those who have given birth vaginally³

 Advantages of Cervical Cap Use

-Use of a cervical cap is a safe, simple, and convenient way to prevent pregnancy.
-Many women use the cap because:
+Use of a cervical cap is often a safe, simple, and convenient way to prevent pregnancy.
+Women use this method of birth control because:

 - It is small, comfortable, and easy to carry around in a small bag or pocket